Efficient Methods for Non-stationary Online Learning: Conclusion

 In this paper, we design a generic reduction mechanism that can reduce the projection complexity of two-layer methods for non-stationary online learning, thereby approaching a clearer resolution of necessary computational overhead for robustness to non-stationarity.
 Building on the reduction mechanism, we develop a collection of online algorithms that optimize dynamic regret, adaptive regret, and interval dynamic regret.
 All the algorithms retain the best known regret guarantees, and more importantly, require a single projection onto the feasible domain per iteration.
 Notably, due to the requirement of our reduction, all our algorithms only perform one gradient query and one function evaluation at each round as well, making them particularly attractive in scenarios with limited feedback and a need for lightweight updates.
 Furthermore, we present two applications with light project complexity, including online non-stochastic control and online principal component analysis.
 Finally, our empirical studies also corroborate the theoretical findings.

-One important open question remains regarding another type of problem-dependent bound that scales with gradient variation~\citep{COLT'12:variation-Yang}.
+One important open question remains regarding another type of problem-dependent bound that scales with gradient variation, defined as $V_T \triangleq \sum_{t=2}^T \sup_{\x \in \X} \norm{\nabla f_t(\x) - \nabla f_{t-1}(\x)}_2^2$~\citep{COLT'12:variation-Yang,ML'14:variation-Yang}.
 This bound plays a crucial role in achieving fast convergence in zero-sum games~\citep{NIPS'15:fast-rate-game,ICML'22:TV-game}.
-While~\citet{JMLR:sword++} have developed a two-layer method that attains a gradient-variation dynamic regret and necessitates only one gradient per iteration, integrating optimistic online learning into our reduction mechanism remains quite challenging due to the constrained feasible domain and the complicated two-layer structure.
-Another important problem is to understand the minimal computational overhead required for robustness to non-stationarity, in particular, some information-theoretic arguments would be highly interesting.
+While~\citet{JMLR:sword++} introduced a two-layer method that attains gradient-variation dynamic regret with only one gradient and one function value query per iteration, developing a projection-efficient variant in this context remains an open challenge.
+As mentioned, the reduction requirement is necessary but not sufficient, and integrating optimistic online learning into our reduction mechanism is notably difficult due to the constrained feasible domain and the complexity of the two-layer structure.
+Another important problem is to understand the minimal computational overhead required for robustness to non-stationarity.
+For instance, is it possible to design a single-layer algorithm that achieves optimal dynamic regret, adaptive regret, or even interval dynamic regret, similar to the ensemble methods presented in this paper?
+Preliminary results suggest that a single-layer algorithm with a wavelet-based restarting scheme can achieve optimal dynamic regret in certain regimes, provided the online learner has access to noisy feedback about the comparators~\citep{ICML'24:wavelet}.
+However, its applicability to more general settings remains unclear.
+Extending this approach to broader scenarios would be valuable.
+Alternatively, information-theoretic arguments demonstrating the necessity of more complex structures would also be highly interesting.